anandvenkatanarayanan/anandvenkatanarayanan/README.md

 ### About me

-I do three different things every day.
+I do four different things every day.

 - Advise business and editorial strategy, Curate Privacy Mode and Non-Executive Director at Hasgeek.
+- Security and Process advisory and consultancy for those who ask for it.
-- Research disinformation, cyber weapons and security strategy.
+- Research disinformation, cyber security and cyber weapons and write about them (occassionally).
 - Privacy advocacy in India and elsewhere.

 Three fun facts about me.